-The key issues for the PNA are:
+Under the current guidance, key issues for the PNA are:

 - It is a statutory responsibility of the Health and Wellbeing Board. - Pharmacies provide a wide range of services beyond core contracts - The PNA is the basis for future pharmacy commissioning intentions - Pharmacies may challenge commissioning decisions and therefore the PNA must be robust to ensure decisions are made on relevant and appropriate evidence.